 Nose

-Spicy, with notes of garrigue and black pepper, developing into leather, menthol, and blond tobacco, with hints of wild plum
+Spicy, with notes of garrigue and black pepper, developing into leather, menthol, blond tobacco, and wild plum

 Palate

-Well-structured, with fine tannins and a long, mineral finish
+Well-structured, with beautiful tannins and a long, mineral finish

 Serve